-The board has internal performance measures for application processing as listed below:
+The Board has internal performance measures for application processing as listed below:

 Performance Measure Definition Target Actual Initial Applications Average days from receipt of application to examination scheduling.
 42 days 25 days Establishment Applications Average days from receipt of application to license issuance.
-28 days 21 days Apprentice Application Average days from receipt of application to license issuance.
-28 days 21 days Reciprocity Application Average days from receipt of application to license issuance.
+28 days 21 days Apprentice Applications Average days from receipt of application to license issuance.
+28 days 21 days Reciprocity Applications Average days from receipt of application to license issuance.
 28 days 29 days Examination Scheduling Average number of days from date of approval of qualifications to examination date.
 60 days 47 days

-Data obtained via manual tracking.
+^{}Data obtained via manual tracking.

-The board monitors its performance in licensing on a weekly basis.
-Due to the high volume of workload, statistics are provided every Monday by licensing staff on the processing timeframes for the applications on their desks.
-In addition to the board's internal licensing statistics, statistics are also provided from the Department of Consumer Affairs' (DCA) cashiering unit.
+The Board monitors its licensing performance on a weekly basis.
+Due to the high volume of applications, statistics are provided every Monday by licensing staff on the processing timeframes for the applications on their desks.
+In addition to the Board's internal licensing statistics, statistics are also provided from the Department of Consumer Affairs' (DCA) cashiering unit.
 These numbers include the date of the oldest application being cashiered and the date incoming mail is being processed.

-Implementation of the BreEZe database has allowed the board to significantly reduce its licensing processing times due to more online transactions being completed.
-Cashiering times have been reduced and therefore applications are able to be processed more quickly.
-As noted in the chart above, the board meets and exceeds its performance measures with the exception of the processing of reciprocity applications.
+Implementation of the BreEZe database has allowed the Board to significantly reduce its licensing processing times as more online transactions are completed.
+Cashiering times have also been reduced, so applications are processed more quickly.

+As noted in the chart above, the Board meets and exceeds its performance measures, except for the processing of reciprocity applications.
 Every effort is made by staff to complete these applications as quickly as possible.
-Delays result when other state boards do not forward licensing certifications to the board in a timely manner, which is out of the control of the board.
+Delays result when other state boards do not forward licensing certifications to the Board in a timely manner, which is out of the Board's control.